MikroElektronika/mikrosdk_click_v2/clicks/environment4/README.md

 ## Example Description

-> This example demonstrates the use of Environment 4 click board by reading the temperature and humidity data and calculating VOC and NOx indexes.
+> This example demonstrates the use of Environment 4 Click board by reading the temperature and humidity data and calculating VOC and NOx indexes.

 **The demo application is composed of two sections :**